-SELECT 8.9 Demonstrate emotional intelligence by showing awareness of strengths, weaknesses, and idiosyncrasies of self, team, and systems, and then show the ability to modulate one's behavior to positively affect each of these.
+SELECT 8.9 Demonstrate emotional intelligence by showing awareness of strengths, weaknesses, and

 SELECT 8.10 Describe the basic competencies necessary for effectiveness as a potential future physician and

 SELECT 8.11 Implement the professional and personal development process.

 SELECT 8.12 Actively participate in one's own personal and professional development through individual and group coaching.